IlyaKobus/shop-builder/readme.md

 php artisan db:seed
 ```

-If everything done OK, you can go to [http://larashop.local][url-os] and should see project`s homepage.
+If everything went OK, you can go to [http://larashop.local][url-os] and should see project`s homepage.

 ## Credentials to Admin panel:
 username: `admin`